IanEdington/learn/data-and-algorithms/coursework.md

 After completing Unit 8, you should be able to

 - define *scapegoat tree*.
 - examine a scapegoat tree.
 - implement a scapegoat tree.

 ### Study Activities

-Study the following chapter from [Pat Morin’s textbook](http://www.aupress.ca/index.php/books/120226):
+Study the following chapter from Pat Morin’s textbook:

 Chapter 8 Scapegoat Trees

 - Check the desired learning outcomes at the beginning of this unit.
 Go through the exercises at the end of Chapter 8; use the Unit 8 outcomes as a focus for your activities.
 Post to the Unit 8 discussion forum if you have questions.
 Check the Unit 8 discussion forum to see if you can answer a question someone else has posted or share a link to an online resource you have found useful.

 ## Assignment 2 (due Dec 30th, 2017)

-Assignment 2 is due.
+min 50%, worth 20%

 ## Unit 9: Red–Black Trees